ahmetmikailbayindir/My-Portfolio/portfolio-projects/06-home-network-lab/README.md

 ## 📚 What I Learned

-### Technical Skills
+### Technical Skills I Developed

-- **Network design methodology**: Requirements gathering → design → implementation → testing
+- **Network design methodology** - I learned to start with business requirements, not just throw equipment at a problem.
+Requirements → design → implementation → testing → documentation
-- **VLAN trunking complexities**: Native VLAN security, allowed VLAN lists
+- **VLAN trunking complexities** - Native VLAN tagging, allowed VLAN lists, and why misconfigured trunks are a nightmare to debug
-- **Firewall rule ordering**: Most specific first, default-deny last
+- **Firewall rule ordering matters** - Most specific rules first, default-deny last.
+I learned this the hard way when my first rule blocked everything
-- **QoS configuration**: Bandwidth allocation, priority queuing
+- **QoS isn't optional** - VoIP calls sounded terrible until I properly implemented priority queuing and bandwidth guarantees
-- **Real-world compromises**: Balancing security vs usability

-### Business Considerations
-- **Scalability**: Design allows adding 2 more VLANs without major changes
-- **Cost optimization**: Used UniFi instead of full Cisco for cost savings while maintaining features
-- **User experience**: Guest Wi-Fi needs to be seamless (captive portal)
+- **Security vs usability tradeoffs** - Guest Wi-Fi needs to be easy to use, but isolated from internal resources.
+Finding that balance was challenging

-- **Documentation importance**: Network diagrams are critical for troubleshooting and handoff
+### Business Considerations I Hadn't Thought About

+- **Scalability planning** - This design supports 50 devices now, but can scale to 200+ with minimal changes (just add switches)
+- **Cost optimization** - I compared full Cisco vs UniFi.
+Result: UniFi gives 80% of the features for 30% of the cost - perfect for small business
+- **User experience impact** - If Guest Wi-Fi requires complicated login, clients won't use it.
+Captive portal + simple password was the answer
+- **Documentation saves jobs** - When I leave, the next tech needs to understand this network.
+Clear diagrams and documentation are essential

-### Challenges Overcome
+### Challenges I Overcame

-1. **Inter-VLAN routing performance**: Initially routed through firewall (bottleneck) → moved to L3 switch for local routing
+1. **Inter-VLAN routing bottleneck** - Initially routed everything through the firewall.
+Latency was terrible.
+Moving to Layer 3 switch for local routing solved it
-2. **VoIP quality issues**: Had to implement QoS properly - priority queuing vs bandwidth reservation
+2. **VoIP call quality issues** - Voice calls were choppy.
+I learned the difference between priority queuing (delay-sensitive) and bandwidth reservation.
+QoS fixed it
-3. **Guest Wi-Fi security**: Balancing convenience (no password) vs security (captive portal + throttling)
+3. **Guest isolation testing** - I thought guests were isolated, but they could still access file shares via NetBIOS.
+Had to add explicit deny rules for all RFC1918 traffic

+### Why This Project Matters to Me

+**At Kelesoglu IT** (2017-2019), I maintained existing networks but never designed one from scratch.
+I followed what was already there.
+This project proves I can design a complete network solution - not just maintain someone else's work.

+**At OISO** (2023-2024), we had network performance issues and poor Wi-Fi coverage.
+Understanding VLAN design, QoS, and proper AP placement would have helped me propose actual solutions instead of just reporting problems.

+This is the project **I wish I could have built at Kelesoglu IT** - proper segmentation, guest isolation, and QoS.
+Instead, we had a flat network with everything in one broadcast domain.
+Now I know how to do it right.

 ## 🎯 Real-World Application